 Alternatively, fill in the form:

-Heat pumps are one of the most effective forms of renewable energy and Ecovision is widely viewed as having one of the leading consultancy teams in the UK when it comes to designing, supplying and installing them.
-They extract heat from natural sources such as the air, ground or water and release it at a higher temperature to heat your property and/or produce hot water.
+Heat pumps extract heat from natural sources such as the air, ground or water and release it at a higher temperature to heat your property and/or produce hot water.

-An air source heat pump is the simplest and least expensive heat pump system to install.
-It’s a stand-alone unit which can be placed outside your premises.
-Air source heat pumps don’t require any digging or underground pipework.
+An air source heat pump is a stand-alone unit which can be placed outside your premises.
+They don’t require any digging or underground pipework.
 Most domestic units are roughly the size of an air conditioning unit.
-An air source heat pump draws heat from the outside air and will provide 100% of your heating and hot water, even when the outside air temperature is well below zero.
+An air source heat pump draws heat from the outside air and can provide 100% of your heating and hot water, even when the outside air temperature is well below zero.

 Dig one metre down, and the ground is at a constant temperature of around 10 degrees.
-When we install a ground source heat pump, we lay loops of pipes in the ground, or we place them in a bore hole up to 150m deep.
+When Ecovision installs a ground source heat pump, we lay loops of pipes in ground trenches, or we place them in a bore hole up to 150m deep.
 The pipes contain a liquid which absorbs the ground heat providing the heat source for the heat pump.
-Ground source heat pumps are silent, maintenance needs are negligible and there are no visible external units.
-Suitable for existing properties, they are particularly recommended for new builds and larger homes.
+Ground source heat pumps are silent, maintenance needs are negligible and are particularly recommended for new builds and larger homes.

 Heat pumps have been around for years.
 They’re automatically installed in 90% of new homes in Sweden, 75% of new homes in Switzerland, and 30% of new homes in Germany.
 In Sweden and Switzerland respectively, 50% and 35% of existing properties now have fitted heat pumps.